yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/chat-widget-faq.md

 </details>

 <details>
-<summary>Does chat widget automatically aligns the text based on the selected language?</summary>
+<summary>Does the chat widget automatically aligns the text based on the selected language?</summary>
 <div>
  <br/>
  <div>Yes, the widget automatically aligns the text based on the selected language.
 For example, English, Hindi, Spanish, and so on are aligned from left to right.
 Languages like Arabic and Dhivehi are aligned from right to left.<br/> <b>Note:</b> If a text message contains both languages, the text will be aligned based on the language set in the bot at the respective step.<br/><img src="https://i.imgur.com/55dKIEv.png"/></div>